Mechanisms for Global Differential Privacy under Bayesian Data Synthesis: Simulation Studies

-To further illustrate the above discussion, Table \ref{tab:sim:invokes_count_3es} presents the summaries of the numbers of invocations of truncation in Weighted-e and the numbers of invocations of censoring in Censor\_w and Censor\_uw for each of the target $\epsilon = \{5, 4, 3\}$ over the $R =100$ Monte Carlo datasets.
+To further illustrate the comparison, Table \ref{tab:sim:invokes_count_3es} presents the summaries of the numbers of invocations of truncation in Weighted-e (aDP) and the numbers of invocations of censoring in Censor\_w (DP) and Censor\_uw (DP) for each of the target $\epsilon = \{5, 4, 3\}$ over the $R =100$ Monte Carlo datasets.
 The summaries include the minimum, Q1, median, mean, Q3, and the maximum of the distribution for invocations of censoring over the $R = 100$ replicates.
 We also include the standard deviation.
-Focusing on the three pairs of the Censor\_w and the Censor\_uw, we can clearly see that for every target $\epsilon$, there are more invocations of censoring in the Censor\_uw than in the Censor\_w in terms of the means, resulted from the aforementioned downweighting effects of the Weighted in the Censor\_w.
-Moreover, as $\epsilon$ decreases, the numbers of invocations of censoring increase for both the Censor\_w and the Censor\_uw.
+Focusing on the three pairs of the Censor\_w (DP) and the Censor\_uw (DP), we can clearly see that for every target $\epsilon$, there are more invocations of censoring in the Censor\_uw (DP) than in the Censor\_w (DP) in terms of the means, resulted from the aforementioned downweighting effects of the Weighted (aDP) in the Censor\_w (DP).
+Moreover, as $\epsilon$ decreases, the numbers of invocations of censoring increase for both the Censor\_w (DP) and the Censor\_uw (DP).
 This is expected since a smaller range of [$\exp(-\epsilon / 2), \exp(\epsilon / 2)$] is used in censoring pseudo likelihood as $\epsilon$ decreases, resulting in larger numbers of invocations of censoring.

-Focusing on the number of invocations of truncating $\alpha_i = 0$ for Weighted-e in Table \ref{tab:sim:invokes_count_3es}, we observe that same with the censoring, as $\epsilon$ decreases, the number of invocations of truncation increases.
-The number of invocations of truncation of the Weighted-e is overall smaller than the number of invocations of censoring for the Censor\_w.
-Yet, despite the reduced number of invocations of censoring over the collection of Monte Carlo datasets, Censor\_w produces the same censored $\epsilon$ privacy guarantee as does Censor\_uw.
+Focusing on the number of invocations of truncating $\alpha_i = 0$ for Weighted-e (aDP) in Table \ref{tab:sim:invokes_count_3es}, we observe that same with the censoring, as $\epsilon$ decreases, the number of invocations of truncation increases.
+The number of invocations of truncation of the Weighted-e (aDP) is overall smaller than the number of invocations of censoring for the Censor\_w (DP).
+Yet, despite the reduced number of invocations of censoring over the collection of Monte Carlo datasets, Censor\_w (DP) produces the same censored $\epsilon$ privacy guarantee as does Censor\_uw (DP).

-We next evaluate the utility performance of each Bayesian data synthesizer, where we include the PH for comparison.